-The area referred to as Stoke Cross is formed at the crest of the hill on the A465, beginning in the west at Woodend Lane and encompassing an area to just east of the newly constructed 'Woodland View' development, covering an area of approximately 19 Hectares.
+The area referred to as Stoke Cross is formed at the crest of the hill on the A465, beginning in the west at Woodend Lane and encompassing an area to just east of the newly constructed 'Newlands' development', covering an area of approximately 19 Hectares.

-Primary access to this character area is provided by the A465, Woodend Lane provides limited access 1.7km north terminating at a Cowarne Brook Farm and an unnamed road which diverges close to the Westbury development provides access north, servicing the wider NP Area and linking with Bredenbury (7km) and the A44 Worcester Road (5.5km) in the north.
+Primary access to this character area is provided by the A465, Woodend Lane provides limited access 1.7km north before terminating at a farm and an unnamed road which diverges close to the Westbury development provides access north, servicing the wider NP Area and linking with Bredenbury (7km) and the A44 Worcester Road (5.5km) in the north.